Helper Methods

 Tag helpers are the basic building blocks used to construct HTML "tags" within

 a view template.
-There are three major functions for this category: tag
+There are three major functions for this category: tag,

-content_tag
+content_tag and input_tag.

-are for building arbitrary HTML tags with a name
+The tag and content_tag are for building arbitrary HTML tags with a name

 and specified options.
 If the tag contains "content" within then content_tag